 The University of Missouri Police Department offers free training to our campus community.
-Training includes how to survive an active shooter incident, a variety of self-defense courses, and First on Scene (citizens' first responder) Training.
+Training includes how to survive an active shooter incident and a variety of self-defense courses.
 We welcome you to check out the "Surviving An Active Shooter" video as well as our training and programs below.

 This free class is taught in two formats: